 The Divine Child refers to that inner voice we all know and recognize as a phenomenon fundamental to our own unique being.
 This inner voice was once called a homunculus – a “little person” inside the brain.
 (I added the link just for fun.
 It’s not particularly relevant.)

-Anyway, a more accurate term for this inner voice is clairaudience, meaning inspiration from the spirit world and divine assistance in the form of spirit guides, animal totems, ancestors, nature and Higher Self.
+Anyway, a more accurate term for this inner voice is clairaudience, meaning inspiration from the spirit world and divine assistance in the form of spirit guides, animal totems, ancestors, nature and the Higher Self.

 Let’s draw an analogy between, for example, a material self (little s) on one hand and its spiritual Higher Self on the other to two quantum particles, say protons.
 Once entangled, they cannot be properly understood independently.
 They forever remain entangled as a composite whole.
-The self, by analogy, becomes an emergent property of Higher Self.
+The Self, by analogy, becomes an emergent property of Higher Self.
 Emergence implies that “the whole is greater than the sum of its parts.”

-Amazingly, should you create some vast distance between those two entangled protons, which have intrinsic spin – either clockwise or counterclockwise – by placing one proton in your pocket and the other on the opposite side of the universe, and then spin your proton clockwise, the other one will spin counterclockwise.
+Amazingly, should you create some vast distance between two entangled protons, which have intrinsic spin – either clockwise or counterclockwise – by placing one proton in your pocket and the other on the opposite side of the universe, and then spin your proton clockwise, the other one will spin counterclockwise.
 Instantaneously!
 Accordingly, quantum mechanics can easily account for the “little man in your brain” and assures us that we are, indeed, connected to everything and not alone in the universe.

 To our list of intentions in this Novena to Brighid, let us now add “clarity as to the true nature of reality.”
 And please add your own intentions.